Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 `fun getReadingData(context: Context): String?`

 After Spren transitions to finished, reading data may be retrieved to hit the Spren API for results.
 See the [**User and SDK data**](https://docs.spren.com/user-and-sdk-data) **POST** endpoint for more information.

+`var readingDurationSeconds = 90`

+Reading duration ≥ 90 seconds or ≤ 240 seconds.

+`fun Spren.Companion.setReadingDuration(duration: Int)`

+Set the reading duration.
+A duration in the range ≥ 90 seconds or ≤ 240 seconds must be provided or the call returns.

 ### If not using SprenCapture